-Key differences between QUU's submitted costs and the Authority's arise from:
+Key differences between QUU's submitted costs and the Authority's arose from:

-- (a) bulk water costs the Authority has slightly lower bulk water cost estimates due to the Authority's revised demand volumes for 2010/11; - (b) other operating costs the Authority has slightly higher estimates of other distribution and retail operating costs due to regulatory fees and electricity costs; - (c) tax the Authority has a lower tax allowance for 2010/11, while QUU has a higher tax allowance as it included all capital contributions as taxable income.
+- (a) bulk water costs the Authority had slightly lower bulk water cost estimates due to the Authority's revised demand volumes for 2010/11; - (b) other operating costs the Authority had slightly higher estimates of other distribution and retail operating costs due to regulatory fees and electricity costs; - (c) tax the Authority had a lower tax allowance for 2010/11, while QUU has a higher tax allowance as it included all capital contributions as taxable income.
 The Authority's tax calculations use only unallocated contributions as taxable income.
+In the Draft Report, the tax expense for water was zero as deductions exceeded taxable income.
+For wastewater, tax payable was \$1.68 million.

-The Authority's approach to tax is consistent with that set out in the relevant tax manual for the entities, whereby the value of a contributed asset or the amount of the contribution towards an asset will not be assessable and no deductions of any kind will be allowed in respect of the value of the contributed asset or in respect of the amount of the contribution towards an asset (LGTER 2010);
+The Authority's approach to tax was consistent with that set out in the relevant tax manual for the entities, whereby the value of a contributed asset or the amount of the contribution towards an asset will not be assessable and no deductions of any kind will be allowed in respect of the value of the contributed asset or in respect of the amount of the contribution towards an asset (LGTER 2010);

-(d) the return on capital - the Authority has slightly higher cost estimates than QUU, as a WACC of 9.2% was used by QUU compared with 9.35% for the Authority (Appendix B); and

-(e) the return of capital - the Authority has slightly lower estimates than the entities arising from minor differences in the indexation of the underlying assets.16
+- (d) the return on capital the Authority had slightly higher cost estimates than QUU, as a WACC of 9.2% was used by QUU compared with 9.35% for the Authority (Appendix B); and - (e) the return of capital the Authority had slightly lower estimates than the entities arising from minor differences in the indexation of the underlying assets.